 Part 4 Geological strength index (GSI)

-This standard (Part 3) was first published in 1997.
+This standard was first published in 1997.
 This revision of the standard has been brought out based on the experience gained in use of the standard since its last revision.
 In this revision, the following major modifications have been mode:

-Slope height of cut slope angle has been clarified,
+Slope height of cut slope angle has been clarified;

-Ambiguity in the formula for estimation of slope mass rating has been remove,
+Ambiguity in the formula for estimation of slope mass rating has been remove;

-Improved table has been introduced for the adjustments rating for joints,
+Improved table has been introduced for the adjustments rating for joints;

-Notation, symbol and their explanation has been improved as per the current practices, and
+Notation, symbol and their explanation has been improved as per the current practices; and

-Reference of various Indian standard has been updated.
+Reference of various Indian Standard has been updated.

 The composition of the Committee responsible for the formulation of this standard is given in Annex B.